 Nearing his first attempt at retirement in 2013, Evans wanted to reflect on what he had learned in his decades working in international development, particularly regarding provisions of global public goods like a clean and stable environment, shared scientific knowledge, and international security.

-The result was “Too Global to Fail: The World Bank at the Intersection of National and Global Public Policy in 2025”.
+The result was “Too Global To Fail: The World Bank at the Intersection of National and Global Public Policy in 2025”.
 Co-edited with Robin Davies and including more than a dozen co-authors from a variety of disciplines, the book called on the World Bank and other multilateral development banks to widen their focus from local poverty reduction to include global public goods.

 Evans feels that book was ahead of its time.
 “About three years ago, you started to hear a significant call for multilateral development bank reform, and it was all about the need to address global public goods,” he said.
+“Today, the Asian Development Bank and the World Bank have both shifted dramatically toward global public goods, particularly climate change.”

 Financing a Green Transition